-In my previous blog post, I discussed about the Hosts file in Windows – its purpose, structure, and how to Add/Append entries in the hosts file using Intune.
-You can refer to that post for more detailed information.
+In my previous blog post, I went into detail about the Hosts file on Windows, its purpose, structure, and how to Add/Append entries in the hosts file using Intune.
+You can refer to that post for more detailed information on Hosts file.

 You may need to add records to the Hosts file for various reasons, such as testing a web application, troubleshooting a DNS issue, or other tasks.
 Whatever the reason, once the testing is complete, you may want to remove those temporary entries from the Hosts file.